On his 73rd birthday, much like any other day, Sylvester Stallone hit the gym.

 Believe it or not, the latter was still the highest grossing sports movie of all time until as recently as 2010!

 Many believe the physique he achieved in 1985 to be the finest displayed in any action movie ever made, and it’s no coincidence…

-“I always worked harder whenever I had a new Rocky or Rambo movie coming up,” explains Sly.
+“I always work hard whenever I have a new Rocky or Rambo movie coming up,” explains Sly.

-But how could he top the 2.9% body fat he achieved for Rocky III?
+But how could he possibly top the 2.9% body fat he achieved for Rocky III?

-Instead, Sly went for a more well-built, muscular physique this time around.
+Instead, Sly went for a more well-built, muscular physique this time.

 However, that doesn’t mean his diet wasn’t insane again…